 The main evaluation questions are:

-This study will use a set of structured community activities (SCAs) and a two-layer randomised evaluation with three treatment arms and lab-in-the-field experiments.
-The first treatment arm will be the local elite who will receive information about natural resources and its management; the second arm will be the general public who will receive information along with the local elite; and the third arm will be a small group of citizens who will receive information and deliberate on spending the revenues from natural resources.
+This study uses a set of structured community activities, a randomised evaluation with three treatment arms and lab-in-the-field experiments.
+The first treatment arm comprised the local elite who received information about natural resources and its management; the second arm was the general public who received information along with the local elite; and the third arm was a group of citizens who received information and deliberated on spending the revenues from natural resources.
 The main outcome variables of interest are knowledge about natural resources, aspirations, social capital, trust, demand for political accountability and rent-seeking.

 The theory of change rests on the central assumption that if constituents are better informed about the inner workings of the extractive governance, along with the option of public deliberation, it will be easier to communicate grievances, and demand better development and use of resources.
 It is expected that the information with deliberation mechanism will increase the willingness of common citizens to contribute to public goods provision or even to increase the sense of social cohesion among these communities.
 It should also translate into improved transparency and accountability, based on politicians’ need to be re-elected or be reappointed.

 Sampled communities were stratified into two urban areas, semi-urban communities and rural communities.
 Each community was then randomly allocated to either the treatment or control groups, with 50 communities for Treatment 1, 51 communities for treatment 2, 50 communities for treatment 3 and 55 communities for the control group.